Doodleverse/SDStools/fromMark/analysis/README.md

 		timeseries_analysis_result (dict): results of this cookbook
 		"""

-1. Resample timeseries to minimum, average, or maximum time delta (temporal spacing of timeseries).
-My gut is to go with the maximum so we aren't creating data.
-If we go with minimum or average then linearly interpolate the values to get rid of NaNs.
+1. Resample timeseries to minimum, average, maximum, or a custom time delta (temporal spacing of timeseries).

+2. Linear interpolation to fill NaNs.

+3. Median filter to reduce noise.
+This is a decent filter aimed at removing outliers from timeseries (much more robust than a boxcar/moving average) that requires very little design.
+In other words, it's effective, it's simple, and it can be applied across a wide variety of data.
+We don't want to spend all of our time designing timeseries filters.

-2. Check if timeseries is stationary with ADF test.
+4. Check if timeseries is stationary with ADF test.
 We'll use a p-value of 0.05.
 If we get a p-value greater than this then we are interpreting the timeseries as non-stationary (there is a temporal trend).

-3.
+5.
 	a) If the timeseries is stationary then de-mean it, compute and plot autocorrelation, compute approximate entropy (measure of how predictable 		the timeseries is, values towards 0 indicate predictability, values towards 1 indicate random).

 	b) If the timeseries is non-stationary then compute the trend with linear least squares, and then de-trend the timeseries.
 Then de-mean, do autocorrelation, and approximate entropy.

-4. This will return a dictionary with the following keys:
+6. This will return a dictionary with the following keys:

 	* 'stationary_bool': True or False, whether or not the input timeseries was stationary according to the ADF test.
 	* 'computed_trend': a computed linear trend via linear least squares, m/year